 Typically, the Faculty Research Advisor will be a faculty member in the Department of Psychology with an active research program.
 The Psychology HFA and Honors TA can assist in identifying potential advisors, but cannot guarantee the availability of particular faculty or the willingness of faculty to supervise theses.
 Advisement by faculty who are not in the Psychology department is allowed upon approval by the HFA, provided the research topic is related to psychological science.
-In cases where students have well-defined research interests that are not represented by departmental faculty, a student may petition to have a primary advisor from another department (e.g., Psychiatry, Educational Psychology, or Neurobiology & Anatomy) provided that the petition outlines plans for coordination with the psychology HFA and that the resulting thesis conforms to the standards of the Department of Psychology.
+In cases where students have well-defined research interests that are not represented by departmental faculty, a student may petition to have a primary advisor from another department (e.g., Psychiatry, Educational Psychology, or Neurobiology & Anatomy) provided that the petition outlines plans for coordination with the psychology.
 A meeting between the faculty outside the department and the Honors Faculty Advisor is necessary before approval can be granted.
 Please email the HFA with any questions about advisement.